 1. Closing more sales

 A research conducted by InsideSales.com shows that 35–50% of sales go to the company who answers first.
-When a customer is looking for a solution and contacts you, most of the times they'll also be contacting your competitors.
+When a customer is looking for a solution and contacts you, most of the time they'll also be contacting your competitors.
 Responding quickly to their questions will leave a professional impression, putting you in the best place to convert them to customers.

 A study published by the Lead Response Management shows that sales people don't have long to contact a lead before it gets "cold".
 This research found that "the odds of the lead entering the sales process are 21 times greater when contacted within 5 minutes versus 30 minutes after the lead was submitted”.
 Imagine how much impact a 21x increase in qualification could have on the revenue of your company!